 This is a very useful property because Changing B parent means changing B content too.
 This requires the creation of another changeset, which is semantically good.

 To avoid duplication, the older changeset is usually discarded from accessible history.
 I'm calling them obsolete changesets.

-But rewriting a changeset with children does not changes children parent!
-And because children of the rewritten changeset still depends on the older "dead" version of the changeset with can not get ride of this dead version.
+But rewriting a changeset with children does not change these children's parent!
+And because children of the rewritten changeset still depend on the older "dead" version of the changeset with can not get rid of this dead version.

 Schema base, A and A' and B.

-I'm calling those children unstable because they are based one a dead changeset and prevent people to get ride of it.
+I'm calling these children unstable because they are based on a dead changeset and prevent people to get rid of it.

 Everybody is working around the issue

 I'm not claiming that rewriting history is impossible.
 People are successfully doing for years.
 However they all need to work around instability.
 Several work around strategy exists.

 The simplest way to avoid instability is to ensure rewriting operations always end in a stable situation.
 This is achieved by rewriting all affected changesets at the same time.

 Rewriting all descendants at the same time when rewriting a changeset.